marionettejs/backbone.marionette/docs/marionette.collectionview.md

 myView.close();
 ```

-### "before:item:added" / "after:item:added" event
+### "before:child:added" / "after:child:added" event

-The "before:item:added" event and corresponding `onBeforeItemAdded`
+The "before:child:added" event and corresponding `onBeforeChildAdded`
-method are triggered just after creating a new itemView instance for
+method are triggered just after creating a new `childView` instance for
-an item that was added to the collection, but before the
+a child that was added to the collection, but before the
 view is rendered and added to the DOM.

-The "after:item:added" event and corresponding `onAfterItemAdded`
+The "after:child:added" event and corresponding `onAfterChildAdded`
 method are triggered after rendering the view and adding it to the
 view's DOM element.